 Transform on-premises datacenter resources into cloud services for maximum agility.
-Run Azure infrastructure services—including Virtual Machines, Virtual Network, and blob/table storage—for applications like SQL Server or SharePoint.
-IT gets to control the on-premises service delivery experience.
-Empower developers to write cloud-first applications using on-premises deployments of Azure App Service and Docker-integrated containers.
-Make them productive with the same self-service experience as Azure.
+Run Azure IaaS services—including Virtual Machines, Blob/Table storage, and Docker-integrated Linux containers—for applications like SQL Server or SharePoint.
+Empower developers to write cloud-first applications using on-premises deployments of Azure PaaS services such as App Service.
+Make your application counterparts productive by enabling the same self-service experience as Azure.

-Build and deploy your application the same way regardless of whether it runs on Azure or Azure Stack.
+Build and deploy your application the same way whether it runs on Azure or Azure Stack.
 Use Azure Resource Manager to build reusable application templates for both traditional and cloud-native apps.
 Use role-based access control in Azure Resource Manager and Azure Active Directory to enable fine-grained access to application resources.
 Write to the same Azure APIs.
 Use the same Azure SDK.
+With Active Directory Federation Services supported, you can authenticate your apps to Azure Active Directory or your on-premises Active Directory.
 Continue to use Visual Studio as your development canvas.
 Or use PowerShell to deploy if that’s what you prefer.
 Just like Azure, you get a broad choice of open source technologies including Linux, Java, Node.js, and PHP.

 Jump-start your Azure Stack efforts with the rich Azure ecosystem.
-Applications and components designed for Azure will also work with Azure Stack—be it Azure Resource Manager templates, Windows Server/Linux VM images, or third-party services.
+Select applications and components from the Azure Marketplace and publish them to Azure Stack.
+This can include Azure Resource Manager templates, Windows Server/Linux OS images, or even open-source application frameworks and platforms such as LAMP.
 Use GitHub to store and share templates in the Azure Stack gallery.

 Accelerate time-to-value with cloud-inspired infrastructure